TNicko/Loughborough-EventSync/README.md

 # Loughborough EventSync Extension

-Browser extension to download university timetable to integrate with personal calenders.
+Browser extension to download university timetable for integration with personal calenders.

 - Designed for students and staff at Loughborough University.